 Nickel - Copper Exploration Results

 The results of the rock sampling for the 2011 field program are summarized in in a release dated October 18, 2011.
-Trench and rock sample results for copper and nickel are illustrated and summarized on the 2011 nickel-copper summary map.
+Trench and rock sample results for copper and nickel are illustrated and summarized on the copper-nickel summary map.

 Nickel Discovery Zone - The Nickel Discovery Zone was discovered in 2004 with the collection of grab samples in 2004, 2005 and 2006.
-Grab samples from the Nickel Discovery Zone assay up to 11.35 percent nickel.
-In 2011, representative samples were collected from six prospect pits over a thirteen (13) meter width.
+Grab samples from the Nickel Discovery Zone assay up to 11.35 percent nickel and 1,125 ppm cobalt.
+In 2011, representative samples were collected from six prospect pits over a thirteen (13) metre width.
 These pits average 0.8 percent nickel.
-The pits are distributed evenly across 13 meters of a quartz-sericite-pyrite stock work alteration zone ("QSP Alteration").
+The pits are distributed evenly across 13 metres of a quartz-sericite-pyrite stock work alteration zone ("QSP Alteration").
 This QSP Alteration has different characteristics from the sodium metasomatism in the REE-Nb system.

 Gossan Target - Copper Pass Area - Copper Trenches